-If the norm of the density gradient is above threshold then set the PDD direction contribution to be perpendicular to the density gradient.e.g.
+If the norm of the density gradient is above the user specified threshold then set the PDD direction contribution to be perpendicular to the density gradient.
+Note that the density gradient will be in units of (mg/mL)/length where length is the length units chosen when creating the model geometry.

+e.g.

 <pdd_modifier type="ecm_density_gradient_pdd">